AjayTyler/content-style-guide/17-tldr.html.md

 - Avoid vague language.
 - Be consistent.
 Adhere to the copy patterns and style points outlined in this guide.
 - Feel free to use contractions.
-- Use the serial comma.
-Otherwise, use common sense.
+- Use the serial (Oxford) comma.
-- Don’t use underline, and don’t use any combination of italic, bold, caps, and underline.
+- Don’t use underline, and don’t use any combination of italic, bold, and caps.
 - When in doubt, read your writing out loud.

 ## Web elements